-You will complete three Thought Essays (one in September and two in October).
+You will complete three Thought Essays.
 These are longer essays (~500 words) on Economic Topics.
 These are graded based on a rubric and I will have comments for each of you.
 In addition, each of you will complete a Peer Review of a classmate's Thought Essay.
 My expectation is that you will utilize comments from me and your classmate (peer) to improve your future writing.
 I will have an example Thought Essay and Peer Review on Canvas for you to peruse through and understand the style.
 The lowest of the first two Thought Essays and Peer Reviews will be dropped.
-The third Thought Essay and Peer

-Review will not be dropped.
-If you do not complete a Peer Review, your Thought Essay score will default to a zero regardless of what you scored.
+The third Thought Essay (and corresponding peer review) is a data collection and analysis assignment and will not be dropped.
+If you do not complete a Peer Review, your Thought Essay score will default to zero regardless of what you scored.